 For more information about WorldCat check out our All About WorldCat LibGuide.

 All students can borrow up to 20 library resources at a time.
 Your University ID card is also your library card; take items to the Service Desk to be issued or use the self-service machine opposite the Service Desk (ask a member of staff if you're not sure how to work it).

 Loan periods vary according to the type of material you want to borrow:

 One week loans and reference books (reference books cannot be borrowed) have stickers on the spines to make them easy to spot.

 All resources can be renewed.
 You also have the facility to reserve books that other people have on loan by placing a hold on them.

 You can return items at the service desk or using the self-service machine.
 You can also post them in the drop box outside the Cornerstone Building.

-Fines are charged for the late return of loans at a rate of 20p per day for standard & children's loans and 50p per day for one week loans.
+Fines are charged for the late return or renewal of loans at a rate of 20p per day for standard & children's loans and 50p per day for one week loans.
 If you accrue £10 or more in fines and/or library charges your library account will be suspended until you settle your fine in full.
 The maximum we charge for one instance of a fine is £50.

 To help you manage your loans we send you an email reminder 3 days before any item you have on loan is due to be returned.
 We also operate a one-day grace period.
-This means that if you return a loan one day late the fine for that day will be waived.
-If, however, you return an item more than one day late the fine is payable in full.
+This means that if you return or renew a loan one day late the fine for that day will be waived.
+If, however, you return or renew an item more than one day late the fine is payable in full.